Can a Primary Care Provider Lower Your Healthcare Costs?

-Healthcare can be similar to what we experience with our vehicles.
-We often go to our healthcare provider only when something has gone wrong.
-And by that point, we need to have ten times the number of screenings, tests or medications ordered to get us back on the right track.
+Similarly, we often see our doctor only when something has gone wrong.
+And by that point, we may require additional screenings, tests or medications to get us back on the right track.
 Not only does this end up eating up our valuable time, but the consequences can be extremely costly.

-So what can we do to avoid this kind of desperate situation?
-Establishing a relationship with a primary care provider (PCP) is a good start.
+What can we do to avoid this kind of desperate situation?
+Establishing a relationship with a primary care provider is a good start.

+Going to see your doctor for an annual wellness visit pays off over time.
+Visiting the ER when you have an emergency is expensive.
+The average emergency department visit costs over $1200!
 Studies in the early 1990s showed that states with higher ratios of primary care providers saw decreased rates of mortality.
-The same was true in England where an additional PCP per 10,000 persons saw a six percent decline in mortality.
+The same was true in England where an additional primary care provider per 10,000 people saw a 6% decline in mortality.

-Additionally, more PCPs per person has shown to be associated with lower healthcare costs.
-That’s because you aren’t breaking the bank with a complete engine replacement – you’re preventing complete breakdown with routine engine checkups.
+Having more primary healthcare professionals per person is associated with lower healthcare costs.
+That’s because you aren’t breaking the bank with a total engine replacement.
+You’re preventing a complete breakdown through routine engine checkups.

 So, don’t make a meaningless excuse to avoid going to your primary care provider.
-Find the time and save yourself (literally) from something that could have gotten much worse, not to mention much costlier, if you had waited.
+Find the time and prevent something today that may get much worse, not to mention much more expensive, if you wait.